 The properties of the selected list item are displayed in the right part of the window.

-Cerebro supports following tag types:
+Cerebro supports the following tag types:

 For numeric tags, it is now possible to specify the calculation type of values when multiple tasks are selected.